jaideng123/jaideng123.github.io/_posts/blogposts/2023-04-30-UnityToUnreal.md

 They also provide a quick primer on Unreal Style C++:

 [https://landelare.github.io/2023/01/07/cpp-speedrun.html](https://landelare.github.io/2023/01/07/cpp-speedrun.html)

+# Misc things:
+Unreal and Unity use opposite FOV Scaling (Unity keeps it consistent as you stretch horizontally), you can change this to be more consistent with Unity by going to `Config/DefaultEngine.ini` and adding the following snippet:
+    [/script/engine.localplayer]
+    AspectRatioAxisConstraint=AspectRatio_MaintainYFOV

 # Extra Credit:
 The Unreal Engine Game Framework: From int main() to BeginPlay: